pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 The only thing you can control as an architect is what the residue is going to look like.
 In other words, you control how the system falls apart.

+---

+Can residuality theory be applies to other practices other than architecture?